3quraishi/3quraishi/README.md

 Here are some ideas to get you started:

 -->
-## About Me:
+# About Me:
-🔭 Experience: I currently work for Beam Data as a Data Analyst Consultant.<br> 🌱 Learning focus: Cloud computing and refining my coding skills.<be>
+🔭 Experience: I currently work for Beam Data as a Data Analyst Consultant.<br> 🌱 Learning focus: Cloud computing and refining my coding skills.<br>
 🎯 Goals: To create an end-to-end data pipeline project integrating a cloud platform and develop a game using Python.
-Read six books 📚 on personal development this year. <be>
+Read six books 📚 on personal development this year. <br>
 ⚡ Fun fact: I speak six languages and explored🌍 15+ cities across the globe.<br><br>

-## 🌐 Socials:
+# 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/nawaz-quraishi)

 # 💻 Tech Stack: